thibault-Merelle/azure-containers/README.md

 - Have a azure registry !

-- we going to install azure CLI and docker if you doesn't have yet.
+- Have Docker installed (we going to check it)

+- Have azure CLI (we check it either)

 - V1 runs exclusively on Ubuntu OS